What is BTST and how does it work?

 - On Monday, 5 shares of Reliance are bought at ₹2000 each.

 - On Tuesday, the same 5 shares of Reliance are sold at ₹2100 each.

 ₹10,000 in the Zerodha account is blocked immediately on Monday towards the purchase of Reliance shares.
 This is settled to the Exchange on Tuesday (T+1 day).

-The risks associated with BTST transaction is that t he client may not receive delivery of the shares on Wednesday and, subsequently, fail to deliver the shares for the sell transaction.
+The risks associated with BTST transaction are that the client may not receive delivery of the shares on Wednesday and, subsequently, fail to deliver the shares for the sell transaction.
 This can lead to a penalty.
 To learn more, see What is short delivery and what are its consequences?